ComradeVanti/UnityRectConstraints/Documentation~/Dividing.md

 ﻿# Dividing rectangles

+Sometimes you want to divide an existing rect into multiple smaller sections.
+Here
-Sometimes you want to divide an existing into multiple smaller sections.
-Here you will find the utilities which allow you to do that.
+you will find the utilities which allow you to do that.

 ## Rows/Columns